zackbatist/open-archaeo/README.md

 + benmarwick / mjbtramp / [GitHub](https://github.com/benmarwick/mjbtramp) -
 + nevrome / IfriElBaroud / [GitHub](https://github.com/nevrome/IfriElBaroud) - Research compendium for a contribution to ‘Human Occupation and Environmental Change in the Western Maghreb during the Last Glacial Maximum (LGM) and the Late Glacial.
 New Evidence from the Iberomaurusian Site Ifri El Baroud (North-east Morocco)’
 + adreinhard / cca / [GitHub](https://github.com/adreinhard/cca) - Colossal Cave Adventure digital palaeography and epigraphy project
++ fradeve / sipontomedievale / [GitHub](https://github.com/fradeve/sipontomedievale) - This repo contains the code running under [www.sipontomedievale.it](http://www.sipontomedievale.it),
+  an interactive website based on solid open source software created to illustrate historical background, findings and data of the Siponto excavation site (Manfredonia, FG -- Italy).

 ## Platforms and Initiatives